zdenham/cronked/readme.md

 ## Development

-**Note**: Redis must be running locally for the dev environment to work, you can see instructions to get redis up and running [here](https://redis.io/topics/quickstart).

 In dev, both the cronked Server and Worker will run concurrently and interact with your local redis server.

 ```